lkesteloot/unsong/unsong-2.md

 “I was analyzing the harmonic structure.
 It was very interesting.”

 “Whenever we sat in council, you would hide under your throne whenever someone asked you to talk,” Gabriel interrupted.
-“And then, when the war came, you did the same thing you always did., You hid under a rock and kept playing with your shapes and your equations.
+“And then, when the war came, you did the same thing you always did.
+You hid under a rock and kept playing with your shapes and your equations.
 Haniel gave his life.
 You did nothing.
 Camael gave his life.
 You did not care.
 Raphael gave his life.
 You sat around useless.
 Michael gave his life.
 You kept daydreaming.
 Zadkiel gave his life.
 And you?
 Always building towers, or writing proofs, or coming up with those codes of yours.
 We went out of our way to try to teach you proper behavior—”

 “You were very mean to me.”

 “We were not mean enough!
 If we had been less tolerant, maybe you would have behaved as an archangel should.
 Maybe you would have joined in the fight, and even now we would be advancing against Thamiel and his forces.
 Maybe you could have died in place of Michael!
 Instead you sit here, playing games.
 The game is over now, Uriel.
 It is time to give this bastion to those who can use it.”

-“I am using it.
+“I am using it.”

 “For what?”